 Implementation Approach

-• Choose a mature platform that follows industry OnCall best practices and supports unified alert ingestion, schedule management, alert escalation, and alert noise reduction, fully covering the company's operations scenarios.
+- Choose a mature platform that follows OnCall best practices and supports unified alert ingestion, schedule management, alert escalation, and alert noise reduction for the company's operations scenarios.

 Build the Platform

-When selecting a platform, the team focused on five factors.
-First, the platform needed flexible scheduling and duty capabilities as well as alert escalation.
-Second, it needed a trading calendar to fit the business operations characteristics of the financial industry.
-Third, it needed to integrate with the company's many alert data sources.
-Fourth, it needed unified and powerful alert noise reduction and alert suppression strategies.
-Finally, it needed rich metadata integration capabilities so it could connect with the company's CMDB and other metadata centers.
+When selecting a platform, the team focused on five factors: flexible scheduling and alert escalation, a trading calendar for financial-industry operations, integration with the company's alert data sources, alert noise reduction and suppression, and metadata integration with CMDB and other metadata centers.
 After research and testing, the team selected Flashduty as its OnCall platform.

 When integrating existing monitoring events, Flashduty's combination of email integration and label enrichment was especially helpful.
 Network analysis platforms such as Tiandan and Colasoft, as well as OceanBase, TdSQL, Qfusion, and SmartX, only provided email-based alerting.
 They were hard to connect to third parties through webhooks, making IM-based alerts difficult.
 Flashduty can parse incoming email content, extract key information from email titles and bodies, such as alert details, thresholds, and system status updates, convert that information into structured data, and then use Flashduty's notification capabilities to reach operations engineers through different channels.